-Heavy Rotation is a monthly column focused on an LP in my collection.
+Heavy Rotation is a column focused on an LP in my collection.
 This month I'm discussing Tohru Aizawa Quartet – Tachibana Vol.1, TLP-1001 Japan, 1975/Reissue BBE Records BBE469ALP, 2018

 Bluster, bravado, machismo – while perfectly suited descriptors for some musician’s manner – are not the tags I would affix to the playing style of the young, amateur quartet offered a chance to record an album by hotel businessman and jazz impresario Ikujiro Tachibana in the spring of 1975.
 For these four college students; Tohru Aizawa, Kozoh Watanabe, brothers Tetsuya and Kyoichiroh Morimura, the words I would use are, formidable, relentless and intense.
 The music they recorded during that March 30th studio session ended up becoming one of most rare LPs in the history of Japanese jazz: Tohru Aizawa Quartet – Tachibana Vol. 1.